NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Quest for the Frozen Flame/Graylok Ambusher.md

     desc: "  A Graylok ambusher isn't [[Conditions/Off-Guard|Off-Guard]] to [[Conditions/Hidden|Hidden]], undetected, or flanking creatures of 8th level or lower or creatures of 8th level or lower using sneak attack.
 However, such creatures can still help other creatures flank."

   - name: "Opportune Backstab"
-    desc: "`pf2:r`  **Trigger** A creature within melee reach is hit by a melee attack from one of the Graylok ambusher's allies\n**Effect** The Graylok ambusher attempts a Strike against the triggering creature."
+    desc: "`pf2:r`  **Trigger** A creature within melee reach is hit by a melee attack from one of the Graylok ambusher's allies\n* * *\n\n**Effect** The Graylok ambusher attempts a Strike against the triggering creature."

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "Ranged"
     desc: "`pf2:1` Hatchet +18 (agile, magical, reach 10 feet, sweep, thrown 10 ft.)\n__Damage__  2d6 + 9 slashing"

   - name: "Melee"
     desc: "`pf2:1` Fist +18 (reach 10 feet)\n__Damage__  2d6 + 8 bludgeoning"

   - name: "Brutal Beating"
-    desc: "  When the Graylok ambusher scores a critical hit with a melee Strike, the target is [[Conditions/Frightened 1|Frightened 1]]."
+    desc: "  When the Graylok ambusher scores a critical hit with a melee Strike, the target is [[Conditions/Frightened|Frightened 1]]."

   - name: "Dread Striker"
-    desc: "  Any creature that has the [[Conditions/Frightened 1|Frightened]] condition is [[Conditions/Off-Guard|Off-Guard]] against the Graylok ambusher's attacks."
+    desc: "  Any creature that has the [[Conditions/Frightened|Frightened]] condition is [[Conditions/Off-Guard|Off-Guard]] against the Graylok ambusher's attacks."

   - name: "Ice Stride"
     desc: "  A frost giant isn't impeded by difficult terrain caused by snow or ice, nor do they need to attempt Acrobatics checks to keep from falling on slippery ice."